- CoreWeave stock price jumped this week after NVIDIA invested in Nebius.

 - The company expects to spend up to $35 billion in capital expenditure this year.

 CoreWeave stock price rose this week, mirroring the performance of other neocloud companies, after NVIDIA’s investment in Nebius, a top competitor.
-CRWV was trading at $80 on Friday, much lower than the all-time high of $186.
+CRWV traded at $80 on Friday, well below its all-time high of $186.
 This article explains why the stock may retreat in the near term.

 CoreWeave Stock Price Prediction: Risky Patterns Have Formed

-The daily chart shows that the CRWV stock may be at risk of further downside in the coming weeks or months.
+The daily chart suggests CRWV stock may be at risk of further downside in the coming weeks or months.
 This chart shows that the stock remains below the 50-day Exponential Moving Average (EMA).

 The stock remains below the Major S&R Pivot Point of the Murrey Math Lines tool, a sign that bears remain in control for now.